lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 ## Driving Education

 `pinetime-rust-mynewt` is the school for __"Driver's Ed"__.
-The firmware has been deconstructed into manageable chunks that are easier to learn.
+The firmware has been deconstructed into manageable chunks that are simpler to learn.
 And we use Rust wherever posssible...
 Because [C Pointer Problems can disrupt our learning](https://youtu.be/LvfCSnOM1Hs).

 Perhaps one day `pinetime-rust-mynewt` will become a Daily Driver.
 But let's take time to enrich our firmware the __Educational Way,__ so that everyone can learn...